m-movahhedinia/llm_heads_up/README.md

 ### ⚠️ **This is an incomplete and ongoing project.**
 ## Overview

 This project is a **multi-agent game platform** designed to pit large language models (LLMs) against one another and against humans in a playful yet technically rigorous format.
-Inspired by the *Heads Up!* game, the system showcases advanced **agentic LLM orchestration**, **evaluation frameworks**, and **human-in-the-loop interaction**.
+Inspired by the *Heads Up!* game, the system aims to showcase advanced agentic LLM orchestration technics, evaluation frameworks , the effect of human-in-the-loop interaction, and the capabilities of the models.

 ## 🎮 Game Concept